 - When you look at a straw dipped in a glass of water, the part in the air and the part in water look like they are not the same straw!
 It looks distorted.

 - Sometimes, in a desert, travelers see water or trees on the ground, when there is actually nothing there.
-This phenomena is known as ‘mirage’.
+This phenomenon is known as ‘mirage’.

 - Some other natural phenomena that also occur because of refraction, such as the twinkling of stars and the formation of rainbows.

 A rainbow is formed when sunlight passes through water droplets and disperses into the 7 colors it is made up of.
 In fact, rainbow-like substances can be formed even when light passes through a prism.
 Due to the shape of a prism, dispersion of light can take place when it passes through it.
 To understand this, let’s understand how refraction occurs when light passes through a glass prism.

 - If you take a glass prism, you can see that it has 2 triangular bases and three rectangular lateral surfaces, inclined at an angle.
 This angle is called the angle of the prism.